forenablers/forenablers.github.io/src/pages/hackathon-availability/index.md

 ### Edge cases

-There are many things that will affect the accuraccy of the results, here are the most annoying:
+There are many things that will affect the accuracy of the results, here are the most annoying:

 * The parking lot seems to be vacant, but it is too narrow to park there.
 E.g. someone parked the car inappropriately:
 ![Parking idiot](./images/idiot.gif)